 During 1994, the Company issued a \$237,184 short-term note payable to a vendor in exchange for inventory.
 Additional inventory purchases of \$20,701 were added to the outstanding balance during 1995.
 Simple interest on the note payable accrues at 7% per annum.
 As partial payment for the interest obligation, the Company issued 676 shares of its common stock to the vendor during the year ended December 31, 1994, with an estimated fair value of \$7.84 per share.
 The outstanding principal balance of the note and the remaining interest obligation which was due on September 30, 1995 was not paid due to the Company's limited cash flow at that time and, as a result, the note payable is in default.
 The Company is currently negotiating with the vendor to extend the terms of the note payable; however, there is no assurance that such negotiations will be successful or that the vendor will not pursue legal action against the Company.
 The Company does not believe the outcome of the matter will have a material adverse impact on its financial position or results of operations.
-Subsequent to December 31, 1995, the Company began making payment on the note payable, and as of September 30, 1996, the unpaid balance of the note payable was \$67,037.
+Subsequent to December 31, 1996, the unpaid balance of the note payable was \$67,037.
 The Company intends to pay the remaining balance in November 1996.